Medically reviewed by Drugs.com. Last updated on Jan 30, 2023.

 Throw away used needles in a hard, closed container that the needles cannot poke through.
 Keep this container away from children and pets.

-It is very important that your doctor check the progress of you or your child at regular visits to make sure that corticotropin is working properly.
+It is very important that your doctor check your or your child's progress at regular visits to make sure that corticotropin is working properly.
 Blood tests may be needed to check for any unwanted effects.

 Do not receive live vaccines while you or your child are using corticotropin.